-5.2.4.3 Routine activities include: issuing of permits; reviewing and approving construction documents and shop drawings (new construction, modification, or renovation); accepting fire protection equipment, materials, installation, and operational procedures (fire system inspection and testing), interpretation of building codes or standards; and other routine activities that are specifically identified and delegated by the DOE Heads of Field Elements.
-Such potentially delegated activities may include (1) application of generic equivalencies approved by DOE, and (2) development and approval of equivalencies to DOE technical standards and industry codes and standards identified as requirements in the Fire Protection Program, unless specifically invoked by DOE O 420.1C).
+63 5.2.4.3 Routine activities include: issuing of permits; reviewing and approving construction documents and shop drawings (new construction, modification, or renovation); accepting fire protection equipment, materials, installation, and operational procedures (fire system inspection and testing), interpretation of building codes or standards; and other routine activities that are specifically identified and assigned by the DOE Head of the Field Element.
+Such potentially assigned activities may include (1) application of generic equivalencies approved by DOE, and (2) development and approval of equivalencies to DOE technical standards and industry codes and standards identified as requirements in the Fire Protection Program, unless specifically invoked by DOE O 420.1C Chg.
+3.